cyue0016/polite_minor_thesis/README.md

 The best trained model is also uploaded to under ckpt/ for easier reference.
 Only the scripts mentioned are modified for the project.
 Other scripts forked from Niu's repository remains unchanged

-# 2 Politeness Classifier using convo kit
+# 2 Politeness Classifier using Convo toolkit

 ## 2.1 Environment
-Python: 3.6.13
+Python: 3.9

 Now with the politeness score generated from LSTM-CNN model, we may use the ipynb file to conduct the analysis together with convo package